+Place 1.2 litres of water, rice and pandan leaf (tied in a knot) into the Thermomix bowl.
 Cook 60 min/90°C/Reverse/speed 2/MC off.
 The rice should be fully cooked, but al dente.
 Add cooking time if needed.
+Strain and discard liquid.

 Preheat oven to 200°C.

 Place chilled rice, without the pandan leaf, and remaining ingredients into Thermomix bowl and combine 6 sec/speed 6.
-Knead 3 min/Interval.
+Knead 3 min/Interval/dough setting.

 Tip out dough onto well-floured bread mat and divide into 40g lots and roll into balls.
-Place on lined baking trays.
+Place onto lined baking trays.